Your clogged ear may be a jaw and eustachian tube problem; so why is your doctor giving you prednisone?

 - Mechanical problems in other parts of the body.

 The patient on his follow-up visit noted a marked improvement in his ear and the way it felt.
 This is a common problem that is often treated by primary doctors with a drug, instead of working on the Eustachian tube directly, as well as the musculature that surrounds the area.
+Quite often, it is also related to past and current back and neck

 Problems such as this are best directed to a chiropractor first, who can assess the problem properly and who may also send you to a dentist if you have problems with bruxism or missing molars in the back of the mouth.
+A holistic approach to why the problem is occurring is most likely to reveal the mechanism behind the problem.

 While Prednisone is commonly used for inflammation, it does not work on a specific area and has known side effects.
-Medically, accepted use dose not necessarily translate into an appropriate usage of the medication, when other conservative direct approaches may actually address why the Eustachian tube problem exists.
+Medically, accepted use does not necessarily translate into an appropriate usage of the medication, when other conservative direct approaches may actually address why the Eustachian tube problem exists.

 What type of doctor should you see first; all roads lead to holistic providers and the best trained would be your local chiropractor.
+Schedule your first visit using this link.